-Why is Strawberry Alarm Clock’s Incense and Peppermints on my best 1,000 albums ever list?
+So why is Strawberry Alarm Clock’s Incense and Peppermints on this best 1,000 albums ever thing?

-Strawberry Alarm Clock is the kind of band where a majority of people with at least a passing interest in pop music history will have heard of precisely one song of theirs – that being the title track on this album, “Incense and Peppermints” – and then possible they’ll also know the name of the band associated with it.
+Strawberry Alarm Clock is the kind of band most people with even a passing interest in pop-music history know for exactly one song – the title track, “Incense and Peppermints” – and maybe, just maybe, they remember who played it.

-On a semi-serious note, it’s these kinds of outfits and a psychedelic rock vibe that nearly veers into “Are we sure even Austin Powers would think this would be too over-the-top?” territory, which leans into some people suggesting that this band is a “one-hit wonder” of the hippie dippy era.
-But if you take the music on its own merits I’ll venture that it absolutely stands up – and therefore is best 1,000 albums ever worthy!
+On a semi-serious note, it’s these kinds of outfits and a psychedelic rock vibe that nearly veers into “Are we sure even Austin Powers would think this would be too over-the-top?” territory that makes some people think of this song and band as novelty one-hit wonders of the hippie dippy era.
+But if you take the music on its own merits, I’ll venture that it absolutely stands up – and therefore is best 1,000 albums ever worthy!

 “Paxton’s Back Street Carnival,” another fantastically psychedelic song title (along with “Rainy Day Mushroom Pillow,” bummer vibes, yeah!), shows off nice range while keeping the hippie party grooving.
 I also very much dig the keyboard solo in the middle, and there’s nice guitar work here as well.